ajw109/ball-physics/README.md

-# ball-physics
+# Pygame Ball Physics

-A Python/Pygame project simulating ball physics, including gravity, friction, wall collisions, and mouse-driven throws.
+A simple Pygame script that simulates basic ball physics.

+Includes gravity, wall and floor collisions, energy loss on bounce, friction, and mouse interaction for dragging and throwing balls.

+## Run

+pip install pygame
+python main.py

+## Notes

+Built for experimenting with basic physics in Pygame.